authelia/authelia/docs/content/en/blog/release-notes-4.38/index.md

 #### OAuth 2.0 JWT Secured Authorization Response Mode

 Also known as JARM, the JWT Secured Authorization Response Mode allows for the entire response from a authorization server to be formally signed and/or encrypted by a known key.
-Support for this has been added.
+Support for this has been added for clients which support this mechanism.
 This can be configured by setting the client configuration option [response_modes] to allow one of the JARM response modes such as `query.jwt`, `fragment.jwt`, or `form_post.jwt` as well as setting the client configuration option [authorization_signed_response_alg] or [authorization_signed_response_key_id].

-The latter is done via the same means as the [Client JSON Web Key Selection](#client-json-web-key-selection) process.
+The latter is done via the same means as the [Client JSON Web Key Selection] process.

 [response_modes]: ../../configuration/identity-providers/openid-connect/clients.md#response_modes
 [authorization_signed_response_alg]: ../../configuration/identity-providers/openid-connect/clients.md#authorization_signed_response_alg